 We are an academic community, within the Shidler College of Business, whose mission is to provide students with an accounting education relevant to a technologically advanced global economy, to advance accounting knowledge through research, and to instill students with a sense of moral, ethical and professional obligations to society.

 SOA Faculty and Staff

 SOA's world-class faculty consists of a rich blend of scholarly academics and instructional practitioners.
 Most SOA faculty have received professional accounting credentials, such as the CPA.
-For fall 2019, SOA has thirteen full-time faculty consisting of seven Professors, two Associate Professors, two Assistant Professor, and two full-time Instructors.
+For fall 2020, SOA has thirteen full-time faculty consisting of seven Professors, two Associate Professors, two Assistant Professors, and two full-time Instructors.
 Four SOA faculty hold endowed chairs.
-Additionally, SOA has the PricewaterhouseCoopers – Los Angeles Faculty Fellowship Endowment.
+Additionally, one SOA faculty holds the PricewaterhouseCoopers – Los Angeles Faculty Fellowship Endowment.
 Also, enriching the SOA student experience are lecturers, various guest speakers, and the Shidler College of Business Executive in Residence Program.